merlot-education/organisations-orchestrator/README.md

         </servers>
     </settings>

-Afterwards you can build the service with
+Afterward you can build the service with

     mvn clean package